osintbuddy/.github/profile/README.md

 > *In the digital age, your footprint is your legacy.
 Every click, every search, every connection
 > tells a story.
 Multiply these digital
 > breadcrumbs across billions of users, and we encounter the greatest anthropological
 > dataset in human history, a map of human behaviour and curiosity, simply waiting to be decoded.
-Anyone else want to reveal the hidden
-> architecture of human behavior?*
+Let's reveal the hidden architecture of human behavior.*
 >
 > Anonymous